sandeep-tukaram/algods/ds/array/README.md

     * error
       + Incompatible data type error -> when adding an element with a dataype not compatible with array datatype declaration.
     * performance
-      + Fragmentation -> Empty positions lead to fragmented array.
+      + Fragmentation -> Empty positions may lead to fragmented array.
-          Compaction (background process) will be required to optimize on the performance. (code)
+          Compaction optimizes the performance. (code)

 3. due to memory:
     * when does memory allocation happen